 What Does the P0325 Code Mean?

-- Defective knock sensor
+- Bad knock sensor

-- Damaged connection or malfunctioning wiring
+- Damaged wiring or connection

-- Failing PCM (not as likely)
+- Failing PCM – less likely

 How Serious is the P0325 Code?

-What Repairs Can Fix the P0325 Code?
+How Do I Fix the P0325 Code?

 - Replace knock sensor

-- Updates/replace PCM
+- Update/replace PCM